aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/determine-correct-password/_index.md

 This loop tests each word of pass from the list.
 If the password is correct, the number of pages in the document is displayed.
 Otherwise, a message indicating that the password is not correct is displayed.

-### Sample source code for Determine Correct Password using Aspose.Words for .NET
+### Sample source code for Determine Correct Password using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory.
 string dataDir = "YOUR DOCUMENTS DIRECTORY";